-The convenience store chain opened an eight square metre store on the 27th floor of a high-rise office building in Brisbane.
+In July 2020, the convenience store chain opened an 8sqm store on the 27th floor of a high-rise office building in Brisbane.
 The 7-Eleven mini store is cashless and cardless and only available to employees within the building.
 The concept is based on a trial store in 7-Eleven’s own headquarters in Melbourne.

 The Brisbane building is home to Concentrix and its offshoot, Tigerspike, a digital services company that works with 7-Eleven.
 Concentrix describes itself as “a technology-enabled global business services company specializing in customer engagement and improving business performance”.
 They help companies “accelerate digital transformation, and deliver actionable CX insights”.
 CX, in case you’re wondering, is digi-speak for customer experience.
 As distinct from UX, which is user experience.